UCLALibrary/research-tips/_workshops/2019-12-01-beginning-your-research-journey.markdown

 category: Entering Research Workshops
 sort-weight: ## - larger numbers appear later within the category, higher numbers appear earlier.
 learning-outcomes:
-    - a list
+    - Describe the nature of research
-    - of learning outcome
+    - List reasons to do research
-    - statements
+    - Articulate your goals for doing research
     - starting with verbs
 core-competencies:
     - Define the goals, scope, and plan.